code-of-conduct-for-business-ethics-in-demant

 The way we act as company is reflected in how we connect with employees, users, customers, third parties and other stakeholders.
 We take a proactive approach to business ethics to ensure we behave as a company we can be proud of.

-We strive for high ethical standards and conduct business with integrity and honesty.
-We strive to act responsibly and are committed to operating our business in accordance with the law and the minimum standards set in our Code of Conduct.
+Our business ethics programme reflects our commitment to a high level business ethics and lays the foundation for Demant’s larger sustainability agenda.
+We strive to act responsibly and we are committed to operating our business in accordance with the law and the minimum standards set in our Code of Conduct.

-• icon-code-of-conduct
+icon-code-of-conduct

 Providing code of conduct training to highly exposed employees